janhavilandge21/SQL-Project/NETFLIX_DATA_CLEANING/README.md

 # Visualization
 The cleaned dataset was imported into Tableau for visualization purposes.
 A Tableau dashboard was created to showcase the insights and trends in the Netflix dataset.
-You can access the Tableau dashboard here.

 # Usage
 To replicate the data cleaning and visualization process: